 After filing the Complaint, the Plaintiff may seek motions to settle, on a temporary basis, such issues as temporary spousal and child support and custody.

 In New Jersey, after the Verified Complaint is filed, the action is assigned to one of four judicial management tracks, which determines how quickly the action moves through the court.
 They are as follows:

-All counties in New Jersey use Early Settlement Panels (ESPs), which upon referral of the court, sets forth positions as to material issues such as property division, child support and custody.
+All counties in New Jersey use Early Settlement Panels (ESPs), which upon referral of the court, sets forth positions as to material issues such as property division, child support, and custody.
 Participation is not voluntary.
-Spouses who decline to participate may be penalized, either through the award of legal fees to the other spouse, or the dismissal of his or her pleadings.
+Spouses who decline to participate may be penalized, either through the award of legal fees to the other spouse or the dismissal of his or her pleadings.

 When a spouse cannot or will not be found, the Plaintiff must make what is called "diligent inquiries" to locate him or her.
 If these fail, the Plaintiff may ask the court for permission to use an alternative method of service.
-This is done in one of two ways: 1) serving the Defendant by what is called "substituted service" on a special agent, which means serving another person who is able to give the Summons and Complaint to the Defendant; or 2) Service by Publication, which mean publishing the divorce complaint in a newspaper.
+This is done in one of two ways: 1) serving the Defendant by what is called "substituted service" on a special agent, which means serving another person who is able to give the Summons and Complaint to the Defendant; or 2) Service by Publication, which means publishing the divorce complaint in a newspaper.

 A Plaintiff may file a Request for Order Permitting Service by Publication, an Order Permitting Service by Publication, and the Supporting Certification of the copies of letters of inquiry.
 The court then designates a newspaper in which the Plaintiff must publish the notice.

 Regardless of the method of service, the Defendant must generally be served within four months of filing the Complaint.
 If the Defendant is not served within four months, the court may dismiss the action.